Eugene-Usachev/async-engine/README.md

 ## `Shared Tasks`

-- Don't rewrite the 'usual' architecture: where you use Tokio, you can use shared tasks to achieve the same result, but with better performance.
+- Don't rewrite the 'usual' architecture: where you use Tokio, you can use shared tasks to achieve the same result but with better performance.

 - Shared tasks and `Futures` can be moved freely between threads, allowing more dynamic distribution of workload